• Home

 5. Serve: Transfer to a serving dish.
 Sprinkle with sesame seeds and green onions.
 Serve with lime wedges and enjoy!

-Tips for the best garlic honey shrimp:
+Tips for the best sticky shrimp

 These shrimp are so easy to prepare!
 But, I do have a few simple tips and tricks to ensure you nail this recipe every single time!